farukustunel/bitirmetezi/src/Results.rst

      - 6774

-Also, some genes that are not covered from our reads.
-In the following table, you can see which genes that are not covered from our reads.
+Also, some genes that are not covered by our reads.
+In the following table, you can see which genes that are not covered by our reads.
+The most significant genes are *Beta-lactamase* for both libraries.
+Because of this gene, bacterial organisms have shown resistance to the antibiotics.
+For library *Citrobacter freundii* (F20), *Mercuric resistance operon coregulator, MerD* gene is the most important one.
+This gene has shown resistance to the *Mercury* element (Hg).
+It can be useful for the bioremediation of contaminated environments.

 .. list-table:: Genes That Are Not Covered From Our Reads